nditech/demgames/README.md

   The following are some common issues you may run into.

+#### `npm ____` does not work

-1. Remember to run `npm install` before running any part of the application.
+Remember to run `npm install` before running any part of the application.
 Commands such as `npm run build` will fail if this has not been run first.

+#### port 9000 in use

-2. In some cases, you will get the error below, meaning that you need to clear the processes currently running at port 9000.
+In some cases, you will get the error below, meaning that you need to clear the processes currently running at port 9000.
   ```
   // Backend error:
   Error: listen EADDRINUSE: address already in use :::9000